 Is Asthma Worse in Australia?

 In Victoria, Australia, asthma is one of the most common chronic illnesses in children and adolescents, with around 1 in 10 children affected.
 Although the exact cause of asthma is unknown, it is thought to be due to a combination of genetic and environmental factors.
-Asthma can be a serious condition that can lead to hospitalisation and even death.
+Asthma can be a severe condition that can lead to hospitalisation and even death.

 Two Main Types of Asthma Treatment

 Asthma medication can be classified into two main categories; long-term control and quick relief.
 Long-term control medication is used to manage the underlying causes of asthma and prevent symptoms from occurring.
-Quick relief is used to treat symptoms that have already begun.
+Immediate relief is used to treat symptoms that have already begun.

 What are Controllers?

 These drugs help to reduce airway inflammation and are the most effective type of long-term asthma control medication.
-They are available in both metered dose inhalers (MDIs) and dry powder inhalers (DPIs).
+They are available in metered dose inhalers (MDIs) and dry powder inhalers (DPIs).

 Long-acting beta agonists (LABAs)